 This course can be used as a “Spezialvorlesung der Biowissenschaften/Special-topic Lecture Biosciences”.
-You need to register for this course until October 26th sending an email to Kerstin Gronow-Pudelek whereby you indicate which time you prefer, Tuesday 10.15 am or Tuesday, 4:15 pm
+You need to register for this course as soon as possible sending an email to Kerstin Gronow-Pudelek whereby you indicate which time you prefer, Tuesday 10.15 am or Tuesday, 4:15 pm.

 no formal requirements, but solid prior knowledge about